-The presence of mice is usually confirmed by their droppings (3-6 mm in length), are spindle shaped and can easily be distinguished from bat droppings, if they are found in lofts: Mice droppings are quite hard and unlike bat dropping will not disintegrate when rubbed between fingers.
-(Bats are protected under the Wildlife and Countryside Act 1981 and cannot be interfered with in any way).
+The presence of mice is usually confirmed by their droppings (3-6 mm in length).
+They are spindle shaped and can easily be distinguished from bat droppings, if they are found in lofts: Mice droppings are quite hard and unlike bat dropping will not disintegrate when rubbed between fingers.
+Bats are protected under the Wildlife and Countryside Act 1981 and cannot be interfered with in any way.

-Also important is to identify harbourage sites and rodent entry points for proofing.
-The reason why mouse control is often required is an abundance of food sources and these need to be removed or made inaccessible.
+It is also important is to identify harbourage sites and rodent entry points for proofing.
+The reason why mouse control is often required is an abundance of food sources.
+These need to be removed or made inaccessible.
 Points of entry needs to be located and proofed.

-Baiting with mouse poison (rodenticides) is done with health & safety and the environment in mind and sturdy, anchored, inaccessible bait boxes are used if required.
-Rodent carcasses are frequently traced & removed to prevent secondary poisonings.
+Baiting with mouse poison (rodenticides) is done with health and safety and the environment in mind.
+Sturdy, anchored, inaccessible bait boxes are used if required.
+Rodent carcasses are frequently traced and removed to prevent secondary poisoning.

-The environment usually dictates the type of bait, and the active ingredient used (indoors, outdoors, food processing environment etc.).
-Alternative mouse control methods available (trapping) can be effective if the level of infestation is low, but not if the mouse population is higher.
+Environments usually dictate the type of bait, and the active ingredient used (indoors, outdoors, food processing environment etc.).
+Alternative mouse control methods available such as trapping, can be effective if the level of infestation is low.
+It is not advised if the mouse population is more substantial.

 Mice are suspected as a vector to carry the Hanta Virus.